johnswil/mantl/docs/faq.rst

 A service design methodology was used to assemble Mantl components.
-Priority was given to sensing the large shifts in this technology and to defining an architecture consistent with mode 1 to mode 2+ methodologies.
-Once the architecture was optimized feedback was requested from the enterprise developers and SP partners.
-Popular open source projects were looked at in consideration of the stack.
+Priority was given to sensing the large shifts in this technology and to defining an architecture consistent with traditional and sequential as well as Agile.
+Once the architecture was optimized feedback was requested from the enterprise developers and our service providing partners.
+Popular open source projects were reviewed in consideration of the stack.

 Open source is a big part of the culture we have at Cisco.
 Once we had the feedback and Software options in mind, we created a prototype of Mantl in a project called Microservices